aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-neuroncore-groups.md

 ```

+## Run Inference

 During inference, to subdivide the pool of one Inferentia into groups of 1, 2, and 1 NeuronCores, specify `NEURONCORE_GROUP_SIZES` as follows:

 ```bash
 NEURONCORE_GROUP_SIZES='[1,2,1]' <launch process>`
 ```

 Within the framework, the model can be mapped to group using  `ctx=mx.neuron(N)` context where N is the group index within the `NEURONCORE_GROUP_SIZES` list.

 Create infer_resnet50.py with the following content:

 ```python
 import mxnet as mx